 But no one -- not even a turtle -- wants to eat the same stuff all of the time, so it's okay to feed your turtle treats from time to time.
 You can also purchase several of the foods mentioned above and alternate them so your turtle doesn't get bored eating the same food every day.

 Depending on your turtle species and stage of development, they may like special treats like fish, brine shrimp, crunbled-up hard-boiled egg yolk, mysis shrimp, earthworms, or bloodworms; or plant foods like romaine lettuce, escarole, apples, bananas, and melons.
 Don't go tossing a whole melon in the tank, though!
 Offer your turtle tiny little bits of new foods to see if he or she likes them, and don't feed them more than the turtle will eat in a few minutes.

-Others believe it's okay to feed turtles of any age every day, but that you have to feed them smaller portions, and still others believe they should be fed as much as they can eat in 15 or 20 minutes.
+Others believe it's okay to feed turtles of any age every day, but that you have to feed them smaller portions; and still others believe that turtles should be fed as much as they can eat in 15 or 20 minutes.
 Those ways of doing it are okay, too.

 In fact, one of the things you will have to learn as a turtle hobbyist is how to ignore your turtle's begging for food.
 This may sound cruel, but turtles are very intelligent animals who quickly learn to beg for food every time they see you walk past the tank.
 But overeating can cause all kinds of medical problems for turtles, so we have to learn to ignore their begging and feed them only as much food as is good for them.

 You see, in nature turtles are "opportunistic feeders."
 That means that when they see food, they eat it -- whether they're hungry or not.
 This is because in the wild, turtles don't know when they'll get their next meal, so they eat whenever there's food available just in case it's a long time before they get to eat again.